benchopt/benchopt/doc/benchmark_workflow/config_benchopt.rst

 To get the BenchOpt global config file used by the benchopt command, you can run ``benchopt config``.
 Using the option ``--benchmark,-b <benchmark>`` allows to display the config file for a specific benchmark.
 See :ref:`config_file` for more details on how the config file path is resolved.

-The structure of the files follows the Microsoft Windows INI files structure and is described in :ref:`config_structure`.
+The structure of the files follows the Yaml files structure and is described in :ref:`config_structure`.
 The available settings are listed in :ref:`config_settings`.

 The value of each setting can be accessed with the CLI using ``benchopt config [-b <benchmark>] get <name>``.
 Similarly, the setting value can be set using ``benchopt config [-b <benchmark>] set <name> <value>``.